jawad-elhajjami/YTvideoDownloader/README.md

 # YouTube Video Downloader

-A simple Python script to download YouTube videos using the `pytube` library.
+A simple Python script to download YouTube videos using the `yt_dlp` library.

 ## Features
 - Download YouTube videos by providing the video URL.